-In less than fifty years, Hasselt University went through an impressive transformation.
+In fifty years, Hasselt University went through an impressive transformation.
 Take a look at some of our most important milestones.

 On October 18, 1969, more than 11,000 people – from the world of politics, business and civil society – took to the streets of Hasselt to demand the establishment of a university in the Region.